Songtech-0912/songtech-0912.github.io/content/intro-quantum-phys.md

 \dfrac{1}{v^2 g(t)} \dfrac{\partial^2 g}{\partial t^2} = -k^2 \\
 \dfrac{1}{f(x)}\dfrac{\partial^2 f}{\partial x^2} = -k^2
 {% end %}

+This is the method of **separation of variables**, which is covered in the [differential equations guide](@/differential-equations/index.md) as well as the [solving separable PDEs guide](@/solving-pdes.md).
+The idea is to reduce a partial differential equation into several ordinary differential equations that are easier to solve.

 At this point we should note that since $g(t)$ is purely a function of $t$ and $f(x)$ is purely a function of $x$, neither are multivariable functions and thus the partial derivatives reduce to ordinary derivatives: